Phat L.K. Tran D.M.D.

 Tran presented Gasio with a dishwasher repair bill dated the month before Gasio moved in.
 Gasio paid $350 cooperatively.
 This established a pattern of billing for pre-tenancy damage — a pattern culminating in the LY Construction invoice for $7,900 dated 18 days after the city inspector’s clearance report confirmed clean carpets and no pet damage.

-In October 2025, following commencement of regulatory filings, Tran transferred 20012 Sand Dune Lane — held personally for 21 years 11 months, assessed at approximately $3.4M — to Smart Invest HB LLC, a Delaware entity with no HB business license and no STR permit.
+In October 2025, following commencement of regulatory filings, Tran transferred 20012 Sand Dune Lane — held personally for 21 years 11 months — to Smart Invest HB LLC, a Delaware entity with no HB business license and no STR permit.
 The transfer timing, use of an offshore-registered entity, and the absence of required local licensing are examined against the badges of fraudulent transfer under Cal.
 Civ.
-Code §3439.04.
+Code § 3439.04.

 | Anchor | Significance |